yomguy/CommunsNumeriques/src/slides/timeside-2020.md

 ## RESTful API built on TimeSide
 https://sandbox.wasabi.telemeta.org/timeside/api/

+### What's New on Server?
 - Based on Django REST Framework
 - Interoperability: allows other servers or frontends to interact with the TimeSide instance and its data
 - Relational PostgreSQL database in order to store music tracks and processing results
+- Models: essential fields and behaviors of stored data
 - JWT authentication
 - OpenAPI specification
 - SDK built on the API available in TypeScript
-- Models: essential fields and behaviors of stored data
 - queue-worker architecture enables to run tasks asynchronously

 ]